November 25, 2024

 Hicks: One case involved a missing person who went to Nevada to obtain drug rehabilitation.
 During the second day, the counselors took all the patients to the gym to work out.
 Two patients left the gym and never returned to the treatment facility.
 The next day, one of the patients died of a drug overdose.
 The family of the second patient hired me to locate their daughter, who was from another state.
 They were fearful that she might meet the same fate as the other patient who died of a drug overdose.

 I spent the next two weeks looking for her all over the Las Vegas Valley.
-Two weeks after I started my search at 5 A.M. in the morning, I got a call from a tipster who saw my missing person flier.
+Two weeks after I started my search at 5 A.M., I got a call from a tipster who saw my missing person flier.
 I met him, and he pointed me in the direction that he had last seen her.
 I staked out that location and located her.
 That day was Easter Sunday.
 I was able to reunite her with her family.
 Every Easter Sunday, I receive an email from her mother thanking me for bringing her daughter home.

 BE: Are there a lot of PIs who are Black?

 Hicks: Less than 14% of private investigators nationwide are African American.
-I believe there are fewer African-American private investigators because of a lack of knowledge about the industry.
-Also, because there are fewer African-American private detective agency owners.
+I believe there are fewer African American private investigators because of a lack of knowledge about the industry.
+Also, because there are fewer African American private detective agency owners.
 I was personally unaware of the inner workings of the field until I met a Black female private detective agency owner specializing in death penalty cases.
 Prior to meeting her, I had never met a private investigator.

-Secondly, I think that more African Americans are choosing to work in the private security industry as opposed to the private investigations industry due to the enormous profits and the increasing demand for private security after the September 11, 2001, attacks.
+Secondly, I think that more African Americans are choosing to work in the private security industry as opposed to the private investigations industry due to the enormous profits and the increasing demand for private security after the Sept.
+11, 2001, attacks.

 Hicks: I would advise them that private investigations can be a fun and exciting profession.
 Each day provides a unique opportunity to test their investigative skills and intellect.
 However, they need to understand what they are getting into fully.
 Spending 12-hour days sitting in a car in the Nevada or Texas heat while doing surveillance may not be for everyone.
 Conversely, if they enjoy helping people prove their innocence, locating missing people, or solving complex crimes, this profession might provide the joy and satisfaction they seek.